sykaeh/wikipedia_wrapper/README.md

 WikipediaWrapper
 ========

 WikipediaWrapper is a ruby gem that extracts information from Wikipedia and makes the information available in an easy-to-use API.

 All information is extracted using the [Wikipedia/MediaWiki API](https://en.wikipedia.org/w/api.php).

+This gem is inspired by the [Python wrapper for the Wikipedia API](https://github.com/goldsmith/Wikipedia) by [Jonathan Goldsmith](https://github.com/goldsmith).

 Installation